Realasylbek4/allora-offchain-node/README.md

 - `gas` can be set to `auto` or a specific gas value.
 If set to `auto`, the node will automatically calculate the gas limit based on the estimated gas used by the transactions.
 - `gasAdjustment` is used to adjust the gas limit.
+- `gasPrices` can be set to `auto` or a specific gas price.
+If set to `auto`, the node will automatically calculate the gas price based on chain's feemarket-based gas prices.
+This is the recommended setting, since feemarket introduces variability in the gas price in the chain.
-- `gasPrices` and `maxFees` fields are used to set the gas prices and max fees for the wallet.
-They are expressed in `uallo`.
+- `maxFees` set the max fees that can be paid for a transaction.
+They are expressed numerically in `uallo`.

 ### Error handling